 - Personalised interest rate.
 The rate you are offered on your Harmoney personal loan is tailored to your individual ability to repay, and your individual credit risk profile.

 - Loan term.
-You can choose a loan term of three or five years, with weekly, fortnightly or monthly repayments.
+You can choose a loan term of 3, 5 or 7 years, with weekly, fortnightly or monthly repayments.

 - Completely online.
 Harmoney loans are managed completely online, so you can apply and receive your funds without leaving home.